The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-4/lesson-5-inheritance/unit-4-5.md

 // Output:
 // "Hi Maya, my name is Carmen, nice to meet you!"
 // "Hi Maya, my name is Reuben, nice to meet you!"
-// "Do you also know how to program in JavaScript?"
 // "Hi Maya, my name is Ben, nice to meet you!"
 // "I can play the Piano.
 Do you know any instruments?"
 ```